 Use forward contracts and limit orders if sending money regularly.
 A forward contract allows you to lock in a favourable exchange rate for future transfers.
 This means you’ll avoid unpredictable movements in exchange rates.
 A limit order allows you to wait until a favourable exchange rate is found, and then lock it in for your transfer.

-Hidden fees.
+Avoid hidden fees and fake rates.
 No transfer is truly free.
-If a service is advertising “fee-free transfers”, there’s probably a larger margin added to the exchange rate.
+If a service is advertising “fee-free transfers,” there’s probably a larger margin added to the exchange rate.
 Compare the rate you get quoted against the mid-market rate (which you can find on Google) to see if you’re getting a good deal.

 The length of time it takes for your money to arrive depends on the transfer service you choose and how you pay.
-In general, if you pay with credit or debit card, your money will arrive fast – often within the day.
+In general, if you pay with a credit or debit card, your money will arrive fast — often within the day.
 Paying by bank transfer is a lot slower and will generally take two to five days to clear.
 You can read more about what to expect and the different factors affecting transfer speed in our guide.

-There are no limits in Ireland to how much you can send out of the country, but the service will need to do extra verification on you to comply with the law.
+There are no limits in Ireland for how much you can send out of the country, but the service you use will need to do extra verification on you to comply with the law.
 This could mean presenting more proofs of identity or address, like utility bills, car registration or your passport.

 Adrienne Fuller is the head of publishing at Finder US.
 With a decade of experience creating guides in finance and education, she aims to deliver the accurate and transparent information she wishes she had when she made some of life's important financial decisions.
 For the past 3 years she has been the publisher of money transfers, helping readers save when they send money all over the globe.
 She has a BA from Colorado College and loves to hike with her two Catahoula dogs around her home in San Diego.